Sorry, but the story you've requested isn't available right now.

 Dairy farmer Mike Kiechle of Philadelphia, NY, spreads manure from his tractor.
 He's the kind of small farmer the new rules are trying to target, but he says he doubts he'll grow his herd bigger.
 Photo: David Sommerstein

-Albany, NY, May 06, 2013 — Last month, Governor Cuomo carried through on a promise he made to dairy farmers, loosening environmental regulations for small farms.
+Rensselaer, NY, May 06, 2013 — Last month, Governor Cuomo carried through on a promise he made to dairy farmers, loosening environmental regulations for small farms.

 Right now, a farm with 200 cows or more has to prepare detailed and costly manure management plans.
 Starting this week, that threshold will be bumped up to 300 cows.

 Speaking at last summer's Yogurt Summit, Agriculture Commissioner Darrel Aubertine said the change would help boost milk production to meet demand fueled by Greek yogurt's popularity.
 "Simply put," said Aubertine, "this will make it much easier for small farms to grow."

 North Country lawmakers and the state Farm Bureau praised the rule change.
 But environmental groups say more unregulated manure means more farm runoff in rivers and streams.
 It remains a big question whether the change will do much of anything at all - to the environment or for the economy.
 Go to full article

 Aug 16, 2005 — Following the 3 million-gallon liquid manure spill in the Black River last week, we wanted to know why farmers use liquid manure in the first place.
 So David Sommerstein called Brent Buchanan of the Cornell Cooperatve Extension of St. Lawrence County.
 He says in the old days on dairy farms, each milking cow had its own stall with its own bedding.
 Go to full article